1-off/journal2022.exe/README.md

 - tutorial Create a ML bot to play videogame
 - code google dork webpage
 - tutorial how to create a firefox addon
+- tutorial simple docker, how to deploy webservices in few min